Skip to main content

 Status-Change Triggers

-Start a Job when a record in a CRM or project management tool reaches a particular stage — for example, when a HubSpot deal moves to “Closed Won” or a Notion page status changes to “Ready for Review”.
-Implemented by scheduling an assignment to poll the service and using Assignment Memory to track what it last saw.
+Start a Run when a record in a CRM or project management tool reaches a particular stage — for example, when a HubSpot deal moves to “Closed Won” or a Notion page status changes to “Ready for Review”.
+Implemented by scheduling an agent to poll the service and using Agent Memory to track what it last saw.
 See Status-Change Triggers for setup and examples.

 What Is Not Supported Today